“When you play the Game of Thrones, you win or you die. There is no middle ground.” –Cersei Lannister

 Each unit counts as 1 for purposes of supply.

-A game consists of a maximum of 10 turns, within which there are multiple rounds for each player to act.
+A game consists of a maximum of 10 rounds, within which each player takes multiple turns based on which orders they put down during that round’s planning phase.
 One of the most unique things about GoT is its method of taking actions.
 Each player has fifteen disks, which come in five types: March, Defend, Support, Consolidate Power, and Raid.
 There are three of each type, with one of those three being the Star (*) token, an even stronger version that can only be used in limited quantities.

-At the beginning of every turn, each player puts down a single disk face down on every space where they have at least one unit or influence token.
+At the beginning of every round in the planning phase, each player puts down a single disk face down on every space where they have at least one unit or influence token.

 - March – Move your units to an adjacent space.
 If there are units from another House there, combat starts and the number on the disk is applied to your army’s strength. (*: +1 to Marching army strength)